sphinx-doc/sphinx/doc/ext/appapi.rst

    you can use this markup in your documents::

-      .. directive:: function
+      .. rst:directive:: function

          Document a function.

       <...>

-      See also the :dir:`function` directive.
+      See also the :rst:dir:`function` directive.

    For the directive, an index entry will be generated as if you had prepended ::